- What is my post-license education requirement?

 No, you must first complete 63 Hour Sales Associate Pre-Licensing education and pass the Florida Real Estate Sales Associate Exam prior to completing the 45-hours of post-license education.

-Click below to view the steps to get a Florida Real Estate Sales Associate License and to view information about the exam.
+Click the buttons to view the steps to get a Florida Real Estate Sales Associate License and to view information about the exam.

 How do the Florida Real Estate Post-Licensing Classroom Courses differ from the Post-Licensing Online Courses?